 - There are more resources for students and families about the path to graduation and beyond on the Next Steps Idaho website: https://nextsteps.idaho.gov/for-families/

-Career Cruising is the electronic tool that our district uses to support our students with career exploration and planning.
-Students will use the software to build self awareness by completing a variety of assessments, explore and research potential career choices, plan their high school courses,and determine next steps after high school.
+In classroom activities in grades 6-12, students will use the software to build self awareness by completing a variety of assessments and lessons, explore and research potential career choices, plan their high school courses, and determine next steps after high school.
 Students are welcome to access Xello outside of class and explore possible college and career options.

 Parents are encouraged to engage in conversations with their child about their academic and career plans as their child begins exploring options.
 Talk with your student about the things she or he likes to do and find out about jobs that seem interesting.

-Career Cruising also contains a resource called Coeur d'alene Connects.
+Xello also contains a resource called Coeur d'alene Connects.
 Through this resouce students can have a real-life learning experience by connecting with a local professional in a career field you are interested in.
 Connect with a Career Coach or Mentor, or ask career-related questions on a virtual message board.
 Browse available internships, job shadows, and other work-based learning opportunities.
 Search for a service learning or project-based learning opportunities.

-Below is a link to the District webpage with additional Career Cruising information and log in instructions.
+Below is a link to the District webpage with additional Xello information and log in instructions.

 Next Steps Idaho